rodcast30/rodcast30/README.md

 - 👋 Hi, I’m @rodcast30
-- 👀 I’m interested in Web development and Blockchain development
+- 👀 I’m interested in web development and blockchain development
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on Startups
+- 💞️ I’m looking to collaborate on tech Startups
 - 📫 How to reach me: rodcast30@gmail.com

 <!---